steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 ```

 The authors go on to discuss a method they call FiDEL which amounts to
-the method of pooling predictions made by different classifiers by taking the
+the method of pooling probabilities predicted by different methods by taking the
-geometric mean of the odds ratios they produce.
+geometric mean of the resulting odds ratios.
 A discussion of the merits of
 this method in comparison to others can be found in a highly relevant paper by
 Satopää et al[[13]](#13).
-In the case of FiDEL, the calibrated probability
+In the case of FiDEL, the scores output by different
-scores produced from different classifiers through a Fermi-Dirac statistics
+classifiers are converted to calibrated probabilities through the authors
-inspired logistic regression method are combined in this way.
+physics inspired variant of Platt scaling, and then combined in this way.

 ## Conclusion